-72. Defendants knew or should have known that the 1983 GAM and UP-84 tables were outdated and unreasonable and that using them produced lower monthly benefits for the Plans' participants and beneficiaries receiving JSAs calculated using these antiquated mortality tables.

-73. UPS used updated mortality tables in its financial statements throughout the Class Period.
-In the audited financial statements, UPS used reasonable actuarial assumptions to report a greater liability for benefits than it was paying out using the unreasonable 1983 GAM/6%, 1983 GAM/7%, UP-84/7% and UP-84/8%.
+- 84. During all relevant times, Defendants knew or should have known that the male-only 1983 GAM table and UP-84 tables employed for the actuarial equivalence calculations under the Plans were unreasonable, and that using them produced lower monthly benefits for the Plans' participants and beneficiaries receiving JSAs calculated using these antiquated mortality tables. - As alleged above, contrary to the biased and unreliable methodologies employed to compute the Plan participants' JSA benefits, UPS used updated mortality tables in its financial statements at all relevant times.
+Specifically, in its audited financial statements, UPS used reasonable actuarial assumptions to report a greater liability for benefits than it was paying out using the unreasonable, male-only 1983 GAM/6%, UP-84/7% and UP-84/8%.
 There is no reasonable justification for Defendants to use old mortality tables that presume an early death and an early end to benefit payments to calculate an unfairly low annual benefit for participants, while at the same time using a reasonable mortality table to project a longer duration of these very same annual benefit payments for annual financial reporting.

-74. Since these two analyses measure the length of the very same lives and the very same benefit streams, they should use the same mortality assumptions.
+- 86. Since these two analyses measure the length of the very same lives and the very same benefit streams, they should use the same mortality assumptions.
 "ERISA did not leave plans free to choose their own methodology for determining the actuarial equivalent of the accrued benefit . . .
-'If plans were free to determine their own assumptions and methodology, they could effectively eviscerate the protections provided by ERISA's requirement of actuarial equivalence.'"
+'If plans were free to determine their own assumptions and methodology, they could effectively eviscerate the protections provided by ERISA's requirement of actuarial equivalence."
 Laurent v.
 Price WaterhouseCoopers LLP, 794 F.3d 272 (2d Cir.
 2015) quoting, Esden v.
 Bank of Boston, 229 F.3d 154, 164 (2d Cir.
-2000).

-75. Defendants also use these out-of-date assumptions despite using the reasonable Treasury Assumptions to convert participants' Portable Accounts to an SLA in the Retirement Plan.

-76. Further, UPS uses a more modern definition of "actuarial equivalence" when calculating JSAs in another defined benefit plan that it sponsors, the "UPS/IBT Full-Time Employee Pension Plan."
-In that plan, UPS uses a 6% interest rate and the RP-2000 Mortality Table, adjusted for improvements through 2010.

-77. UPS updates the mortality assumptions used in its financial statements to predict for its shareholders the potential costs associated with the Plans based on the SOA's publications.
-For its participants in those Plans, however, UPS continues to convert SLAs to other forms of benefits using old, outdated mortality assumptions, ignoring the SOA.
-UPS incorporated the SOA's improved mortality scale from October 2016 into its 2016 Annual Report but has not updated the definition of "actuarial equivalence" in the Plans, even though it amended the Retirement Plan numerous times and restated the entire plan in 2006, 2010 and 2014.
+2000). - 87.
+Defendants also use these out-of-date assumptions despite using the reasonable Treasury Assumptions to convert participants' Portable Accounts to an SLA in the Retirement Plan. - 88.
+Further, UPS uses a more modern definition of "actuarial equivalence" when calculating JSAs in another defined benefit plan that it sponsors, the "UPS/IBT Full-Time Employee Pension Plan."
+In that plan, UPS uses a 6% interest rate and the RP-2000 Mortality Table, adjusted for improvements through 2010. - 89.
+UPS updates the mortality assumptions used in its financial statements to predict for its shareholders the potential costs associated with the Plans based on the SOA's publications.
+For its participants in those Plans, however, UPS continues to convert SLAs to other forms of benefits using outdated and otherwise flawed mortality assumptions, ignoring the SOA.
+In fact, Defendants have not updated the operative definition of "actuarial equivalence" in the Plan Documents, even though UPS amended the Retirement Plan numerous times and restated the entire plan in 2006, 2010 and 2014.